 Rejection frames received in Confirmed state shall be silently discarded.

 Upon receipt of a Com event, the t0 (retransmission) timer shall be canceled.
-If the Status is nonzero, the frame shall be silently discarded, the t0 (retransmission) timer set, and the protocol instance shall remain in the Confirmed state.
+If the Status is not 0 or 126, the frame shall be silently discarded, the t0 (retransmission) timer set, and the protocol instance shall remain in the Confirmed state.
 Otherwise, if Sync is greater than dot11RSNASAESync, the protocol instance shall send the parent process a Del event and transitions back to Nothing state.
 Otherwise, if the finite cyclic group differs from the finite cyclic group in the most recently received valid SAE Commit message, the t0 (retransmission) timer shall be set and the frame shall be silently discarded.
 Otherwise, the protocol instance shall increment Sync, increment Sc, transmit its SAE Commit message and its SAE Confirm message with the new Sc value, and set the t0 (retransmission) timer.

 Upon receipt of a Con event, the SAE Confirm message shall be processed according to 12.4.5.6 (Processing of a peer’s SAE Confirm message).
 If processing is unsuccessful and the SAE Confirm message is not verified, protocol instance shall remain in Confirmed state.
 If processing is successful and the SAE Confirm message has been verified, the Rc variable shall be set to the value of the Send-Confirm field, Sc shall be set to the value 216 – 1, the t1 (key expiration) timer shall be set, the t0 (retransmission) timer shall be canceled, and the protocol instance shall transition to Accepted state.